robwoodford/SEC-Card-Game/README.md

 A version of the HeatHack card game for the Scottish Episcopal Church; written in Jekyll with the Just the Docs template and relying on Liquid to render many of the pages.

-Done in a hurry to generate most of the website from CSV files so it's a mess :TODO: rationalise to be easy to update.
+Done in a hurry to generate most of the website from CSV files so it's a mess.
+It doesn't matter as they will need to port it into some web framework non-techy people can manage to update - the spreadsheet generation was an early requirement that they think they no longer have.

 # Collections